Wordpress Membership Plugin - MemberWing. And it’s free!

 - Goto Settings->Permalinks

-- Set (x) "Custom Structure" -> /%category%/%postname%/, [Save Changes], ignore Wordpress warning: "You should update your .htaccess now." - it cannot find .htaccess - we are not running apache.
+– Set (x) "Custom Structure" -> /%category%/%postname%/, [Save Changes], ignore WordPress warning: "You should update your .htaccess now." – it cannot find .htaccess – we are not running apache.

-- Access your blog's "About" page - and voila - it should work just fine as this: http://www.mydomain.com/about/ (instead of default ugly: http://www.mydomain.com/?p=123) - Download and unzip WP Super Cache plugin into '/home/public_html/mydomain.com/public/wp-content/plugins' directory.
-Activate it via Admin panel.
+– Access your blog’s "About" page – and voila – it should work just fine as this: http://www.mydomain.com/about/ (instead of default ugly: http://www.mydomain.com/?p=123)

 For FTP-ing purposes I use FileZilla configured to use SFTP.
-(I don't elaborate on specifics of installing and activating Wordpress plugins in this document).
+(I don’t elaborate on specifics of installing and activating WordPress plugins in this document).

 - Goto Plugins, activate "WP Super Cache".